Berkeley's Parks and Recreation Commission is renewing an uphill effort to get kids at the city's skateboard park to wear helmets.

 "I think there might be a more practical way to get those who are hesitant to wear helmets by using carrots and education," said parks Commissioner Federico Chavez.
 "I'm going to suggest preparing some videos with an intensive education program to point out to youngsters that this is what can happen if you hit your head; you can wind up as a paraplegic."

 Chavez likened his approach to education programs aimed at bicycle and motorcycle users in California.
-He envisioned a
+He envisioned a portable viewing screen kids could watch at the park that shows the dangers of not wearing a helmet.

 "A long time ago, not many people used helmets on bicycles and motorcycles, and now you see people using them all the time," Chavez said.
 "It's a matter of education.
 We can do that rather than being punitive."